tjcrone/ddci/reports/ddci_report_2017.md

   1. Prioritize the development and public release of the uFrame-powered ERDDAP server.
   2. Accelerate the ingestion of backlogged data.
-  3. Identify a single individual who will be responsible for improving data access for the scientific end user and who has the authority to define both CI and Data Team priorities.
+  3. Identify a single individual who reports directly to the Project's Lead PI, who will be responsible for data access by scientists and who has authority over both CI and Data Team priorities.

 *2.1 ERDDAP*

 ERRDAP is a free and open-source Java “servlet” which for the non-expert can be thought of as a kind of specialized web server that excels in serving and converting disparate scientific datasets using a uniform interface.
 ERDDAP is focused primarily on serving tabular or time-series datasets which are stored on the server as static NetCDF files, and it can serve raw (processed) data in a large number of formats as well as generate plots and maps of requested data.
+Together, ERDDAP and NetCDF allow data, metadata, processing algorithms, and data attribution information to be distributed in a convenient and efficient manner.

 ERDDAP has a standard browser interface that facilitates searching for, converting, and plotting data, but ERDDAP is built on a RESTful API, meaning that the server does not store browser state and all information about every request is contained in the URL of each request.
 This makes it easy to automate searching for and using data in other applications like Python or MATLAB, and makes it easy for users to build their own custom interfaces if they so wish.

-ERDDAP is a server framework that allows anyone with data to serve to serve their data by running their own ERDDAP server.
-Many dozens of organizations are now running ERDDAP servers to serve their scientific data, and ERDDAP is on its way to becoming a de facto standard in the Oceanographic community.
-Many oceanographers are already familiar with the ERDDAP interface and have already developed their own tools to work with data served by such systems.
+ERDDAP is a server framework that allows anyone with data to serve their data by running their own ERDDAP server.
+Many dozens of organizations (including NOAA, NASA, and USGS) are now running ERDDAP servers to serve their scientific data, and ERDDAP is on its way to becoming a de facto standard in the Oceanographic community.
+The ERDDAP developer and user community have created user guides, instruction videos, and code examples to facilitate access by new users.

 The committee believes that ERDDAP has the potential to serve most of the OOI data in an efficient and useful manner and that the deployment of an ERDDAP system that works on top of uFrame could greatly expand OOI data availability for the scientific community.
-The committee recommends that the development of the ERDDAP system be made a top priority.
+The committee recommends that the development of the ERDDAP system be made the top priority for the near term.

 To expedite the development of the ERDDAP system, the committee recommends that the ERDDAP development team be provided with the access they need to complete this task as quickly and as efficiently as possible.
 At a minimum, the ERDDAP team should be given read access to the production Tomcat logs.
 Another suggestion for speeding up the development of ERDDAP is to reduce the deployment timeline from two weeks to a few days, specifically in support of the ERDDAP team to accelerate the development of this system.